 - Spiders move indoors in large numbers when outdoor temps swing

-- Someone in the home has a true phobia or allergy level sensitivity that makes shared spaces stressful
+- Someone in the home has a strong phobia or sensitivity that makes shared spaces stressful

 Those signs mean cleaning alone may not be enough.
 Perimeter and interior treatments from a licensed team can lower the number of insects spiders eat, which lowers spider pressure without pretending every spider will vanish forever.